Price List | Woods | Levers | Strings | Inlay

 A little more about Earl:

-In 1960, Earl came to Venice California with a wife and two kids in a '55 Chevy station wagon, in a quest of a future.
+In 1960, Earl came to Venice California from Boston, Massachusetts, with a wife and two kids in a '55 Chevy station wagon, in a quest of a future.
 It was the right place at the right time.
-In 1972, he and his family moved to Summit, Oregon, and thirty-five years later, he is still a self-employed artist.
+In 1972, he and his family moved to Summit, Oregon, and thirty-five years (now nearly 50 years) later, he is still a self-employed artist.

 Through a medium of silk-screen, known as serigraphy, he reproduces his designs about 100 at a time.
 He says it's like having 100 canvases on which to experiment, using different colors of papers and inks, and blending the colors as he goes.
 No two prints are alike.

 He makes posters for the Monterey Jazz Festival in California, the Abbot Kinney Street Fair in Venice, the Oregon Shakespeare Theater in Ashland and for Oregon State University in Corvallis.
 He also has a booth at the Oregon Country Faire in Venita, Oregon every July (second week).

 The Smithsonian's Division of Musical History in Washinton, DC has recently acquired a complete collection of his numbered/signed edition of Monterey Jazz Festival posters dating back to 1963.

 To see some fascinating video about Earl, check these

 2 out.
 Earl, in 2020, is now 90 years old and going

 Earl and the movie "We Bought a Zoo":